 School, youth and community groups (under 18 years of age)

-Groups made up of children under the age of 18 and interested in booking volunteer experiences may do so subject to availability.
-If the above-mentioned groups do not have an internal field trip waiver form signed for each participant, they will be asked to complete a Daily Bread Food Bank Parent/Guardian Permission and Waiver Form for Minors for each participant under the age of 18.
-Groups must come in accompanied by adults (1 adult : 10 children).
+Groups made up of students/youth under the age of 18 and interested in volunteering may do so subject to availability.
+Each person under the age of 18 must bring a Daily Bread Food Bank Parent/Guardian Permission and Waiver Form for Minors signed by a parent or guardian.
+Groups must come in accompanied by adults (minimum one adult for every ten children).

-Please note that all volunteer opportunities and visits must be scheduled in advance.
+Please note that all volunteer opportunities and visits/tours must be scheduled in advance.